ocean-next/eNATL60/04_assessment/along-track_spectra/README.md

 - Hourly model SSH extracted on a rectangular region is interpolated in space and time on the along-track trajectory read into the satellite data (lon[t], lat[t], time[t])

-- Fast Fourier transform is applied to all continuous (tappered) along-track segments, with at leas *Np* points, included in the rectangular box
+- Fast Fourier transform is applied to all valid continuous (tappered) along-track segments, that include at least *Np* points, included in the rectangular box (all segments have a length of *Np* points)

 - Average of all these FFTs provides the spectrum